Prag8855/aab/content/guides/moving-in.md

 ### Install light fixtures

 Most apartments come without light fixtures.
-You will need to get your own from Ikea or some other furniture store.
-You can hire a *Handwerker* to install them for you.
-You can find a *Handwerker* on [Kleinanzeigen](https://www.kleinanzeigen.de/s-berlin/handwerker/k0l3331).
+You must buy your own and install them.
+A *Handwerker* can install them for you.
+Find one on [Kleinanzeigen](https://www.kleinanzeigen.de/s-berlin/handwerker/k0l3331).

 ### Change your address